AnoAn/talishar-data-downloader/README.md

 # Flesh and Blood Talishar Data Downloader

 A simple Python tool to download Flesh and Blood game data from Talishar.
-Perfect for beginners and data analysts who want to access game results data.

 ## 🚀 Quick Start (3 Steps)